eight04/image-picka/README.md

 Changelog
 ---------

+* 0.9.5 (Dec 3, 2018)

+  - Add: cancel drop when other buttons are pressed.
+  - Add: validate image URL in batch download UI.
+  - Add: fetch filename from headers.

 * 0.9.4 (Oct 30, 2018)

 	- Add: a cover image that is load from the real URL so you can right-click on the image to copy the real image address when batch download.